MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 3. Using the same browser session, go to portal.azure.com, then search for “Azure DevOps”.
 In the resulting page, click Azure DevOps Organizations.

-4. Next, click on the link called “My Azure DevOps Organizations” (or navigate to https://aex.dev.azure.com/).
+4. Next, click on the “My Azure DevOps Organizations” link (or navigate to https://aex.dev.azure.com/).

 5. In the drop down box on the left, choose Default, instead of “Microsoft Account”

 6. Create a new organization (find blue box in upper right-hand corner of the screen) using the Default directory.
-Provide a unique Azure DevOps Organization name like FL-
-PermitManagement (replace FL with your first and last initials), select your region and click Continue.
+Provide a unique Azure DevOps Organization name like FL-PermitManagement (replace FL with your first and last initials), select your region and click Continue.

 8. Choose the newly created organization, then choose Organization settings on the left-hand side of the screen